-The quadrupole spectrometer Elan 6100 DRC can be interfaced to a GeoLas 200M ArF excimer ablation system or used alone for the analysis of liquid samples.
+The quadrupole spectrometer Agilent 7700 is interfaced to a GeoLas 200M ArF excimer ablation system (solid samples) or used alone (liquid samples).
 It is used in applications that do not require the lowest possible detection limit.
 These applications include the laser ablation analysis of lithium tetraborate glass discs and minerals, as well as the analysis of a wide variety of natural solutions and dissolved solid samples (mine tails, natural and underground waters, carbonates).

 Sector-field spectrometer Element XR

-The sector-field spectrometer Element XR can be interfaced to a NewWave UP-193 ArF excimer ablation system or, again, used alone for the analysis of liquid samples.
-It is used for the laser ablation analysis of very low element concentrations in minerals like olivine, garnet, orthopyroxene, mica and feldspars, and particularly for the U-Pb dating of zircons.
+The sector-field spectrometer Element XR is interfaced to a NewWave UP-193 ArF excimer ablation system (solid samples) or used alone (liquid samples).
+It is used for the analysis of very low element concentrations in minerals like olivine, garnet, orthopyroxene, mica and feldspars, and particularly for the U-Pb dating of zircons.
 It is also episodically used for the analysis of low element concentrations in solutions.
-This instrument has a very high sensitivity and low instrumental background compared to an Elan 6100 DRC and most other quadrupole machines.